basarbatucan/NP-NN/README.md

 Basarbatu Can

 # References
 [1] Can, Basarbatu, and Huseyin Ozkan.
 "A Neural Network Approach for Online Nonlinear Neyman-Pearson Classification."
-IEEE Access 8 (2020): 210234-210250.
+IEEE Access 8 (2020): 210234-210250. <br>
+[2] Rahimi, Ali, and Benjamin Recht.
+"Random features for large-scale kernel machines."
+Advances in neural information processing systems 20 (2007).